 Prestonpans to Seton Sands, East Lothian

-THE WALK: This perhaps isn’t the most picturesque part of Scotland’s coast, but it is packed full of interest with a range of sedimentary layers exposed along the shore, and good views along the coastline.
+THE WALK: This section of East Lothian’s coast is packed full of interest with a range of sedimentary layers exposed along the shore, and good views along the coastline.
 From Prestonpans we will follow the John Muir Way and other coastal footpaths, with occasional forays onto the rocky shore.
-I have classified this as a moderate walk: we will be walking on the beach and rough paths, where it may be rough or slippery underfoot at times.
+Total distance 7 km.
+I have classified this as a Moderate walk: not always on paths, it may be rough or slippery underfoot at times.
 It may be wet, windy or cold.
 Come equipped with strong footwear and waterproof clothing.